Elyash/Lego3/docs/source/guides/tutorial/Tests.rst

-Tests with Lego3
+Tests with Octavius
 ===================

-Here you will see a example for Lego3 usage.
+Here you will see a example for Octavius usage.

 .. toctree::
    :maxdepth: 1